TsailabBioinformatics/ProbeSearchV3/README.md

   2. Build the indices: `./bowtie/bowtie2-build <path_to_fasta> <index_name>`.
 Name the index (second parameter) the same name as you display the database on the frontend.
   3. Move the raw fasta file to the `data/` directory, and move the indexed fasta files to the `indices/` directory.
   4. Go the Express `app.js`, and add to `db_dictionary`, which facilitates a dictionary between the frontend name of the database and the location of the fasta file.

+#### Note:
+Make sure all the files - app.js, appV3.js, razers3.js, razers3V3.js and 717V2.js have update path according to respective directories.